obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

 > [!FAQ]- Q9: I'm a freelancer/writer/blogger, do I need a commercial license?
 > Unless you hire at least one additional person, you do not need a commercial license.

-> [!FAQ]- Q10: I'm a teacher/professor or I work at a school and I use Obsidian for my teaching/lectures, do I need a commercial license?
+> [!FAQ]- Q10: I'm a teacher/professor, or I work at a school, and I use Obsidian for my teaching/lectures.
+Do I need a commercial license?
 > Obsidian usage for education-related activities within schools and other recognized educational institutions does not require a commercial license.

 > [!FAQ]- Q11: I'm an academic researcher and I use Obsidian for my research work.
 Do I need a commercial license?